Skip to Content

 Paint sheen plays a role in the way a color looks as well.
 This is one aspect that is way too often overlooked.

-Typically there are 5 different paint finishes you can choose from.
-Some brands offer different variations of the sheens however, there are 5 main finishes.
+Typically, there are five different paint finishes.
+Some brands offer different variations of the sheens, but there are five main finishes.

 • FLAT